Citizen7751/things/README.md

 - Bogosort - C
 - Scallable Fizzbuzz - C++
 ---
-All programms are under the MIT License.
+All programs are under the MIT License.